noobcoderyt/Lunix/readme.md

 - `.info` - Displays information about this bot.
 - `.help` - Displays a list of all commands.
 - `.rules` - Displays *some* rules.
+- `.fetchrepos [github username]` - Sends the public repositories of a user.
+- `.fetchcommits [github username] [repository name]` - Sends the latest commits of a repository.

+# Fun Commands
 - `.roll` - Rolls a dice.
 - `.roles` - Displays the roles a member can get.
 - `.wish [user]` - Sends a Happy Birthday wish to a user of your choice.